GTM-04/image-upload-app-final/README.md

 Move the index.php and style.css to C:\xampp\htdocs
 Import the database named uploadjnrdev.sql to your XAMPP server To run the project copy and paste the link to your browser **localhost/index.php**

+To see the demo check for the file with name picture upload demo.mp4 or click the link https://youtu.be/h0Ny7BeW27U